eugeniop/blog/_posts/2021-11-26-A-CLI-for-Arduino-Revisited.md

 author: Eugenio Pace
 ---

 A [reader](https://disqus.com/by/edgarbonet/?) of this blog pointed out that my implementation of the Arduino CLI was using memory sub-optimally.
-He also wrote my implementation would not work on an Arduino UNO, but I don't have one, so I cannot test it.
+He also wrote my implementation would not work on an Arduino UNO.
+I don't have one, so I cannot test it.

 I liked the challenge and I like permanent improvement, so here I am revisiting the implementation and following his advice.